haritchowdhury/LiveChat/README.md

 ## Periskope Takehome

-## RUn this locally
+## Run this locally

-1. Clone the repo
+1. Clone the repo, run `cd Periskope-assignment`

 2. Install the dependencies, by running `yarn`